 - Christie Hospital (Prostate Cancer) – £332,288

-The Williamson Trust works across the UK, with a growing focus in Scotland.
+The Williamson Trust works across the UK, with a growing focus in Scotland and Wales.
 To maximise our impact the Trust works with individuals, communities, and both local and national organisations.